Dweaver309/dweaver309-gmail.com/NF.HardwareLib.Firmware/Readme.md

 From the command prompt type install.bat

-Congratulations the firmware is installed and you can test the new  “NF.HardwareLib”
+Congratulations the firmware is installed and you can test the new  â€œNF.HardwareLibâ€

+To test the library compile the "NF.HardwareLibTest" solution.